shyanta/part-up/README.md

     - judy@example.com
     - admin@example.com
 - admin created all the tribes
-- john is member of closed network and created a closed partup
+- john is member of closed tribe and created a closed partup
-- user is member of open and invite network and created a partups in these tribes
+- user is member of open and invite tribe and created a partups in these tribes
-- judy is invited for closed network
+- judy is invited for closed tribe

 # DevOps